idfy-io/docs/signature/get-started.md

 **Step 1:**

 First, you need to establish a test account and API credentials.
-You can get a free API account in Idfy test environments by completing our onboarding form here: [https://onboard.idfy.io](https://onboard.idfy.io) and specifying that you want access to our signature services.
+You can get a free API account in Idfy test environments by completing our onboarding form [here](https://onboard.idfy.io), and specifying that you want access to our signature services.
 You will then receive an e-mail with your API credentials, as well as some more information, test users and code examples.

 **Step 2:**